 While children with disabilities removed for more than 10 school days in a school year for disciplinary reasons must continue to receive FAPE, HATCH VALLEY PUBLIC SCHOOLS recognizes that the IDEA modifies the concept of FAPE in these circumstances to encompass those services necessary to enable the child to continue to participate in the general curriculum, and to progress toward meeting the goals set out in the child's IEP.
-HATCH VALLEY PUBLIC SCHOOLS is not required to provide children removed for more than 10 school days in a school year for disciplinary reasons exactly the same services in exactly the same settings as
+HATCH VALLEY PUBLIC SCHOOLS is not required to provide children removed for more than 10 school days in a school year for disciplinary reasons exactly the same services in exactly the same settings as they were receiving prior to the imposition of discipline.
+However, HATCH VALLEY PUBLIC SCHOOLS shall

-- or at a school function under the jurisdiction of an SEA or an LEA; or - (3) Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of an SEA or an LEA. - (h) Notification.
+- substance, while at school, on school premises, or at a school function under the jurisdiction of an SEA or an LEA; or - (3) Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of an SEA or an LEA. - (h) Notification.
 On the date on which the decision is made to make a removal that constitutes a change of placement of a child with a disability because of a violation of a code of student conduct, the LEA must notify the parents of that decision, and provide the parents the procedural safeguards notice described in § 300.504. - (i) Definitions.
 For purposes of this section, the following definitions apply: - Controlled substance means a drug or other substance identified under schedules I, II, III, IV, or V in section 202(c) of the Controlled Substances Act (21 U.S.C.
-812(c)). - (2) Illegal drug means a controlled substance; but does not include a controlled substance that is legally possessed or used under the supervision of a licensed health-care professional or that is legally possessed or used under any other authority under that Act or under any other provision of Federal law. - (3) Serious bodily injury has the meaning given the term "serious bodily injury" under paragraph (3) of subsection (h) of section 1365 of title 18.
-United States Code. - (4) Weapon has the meaning given the term "dangerous weapon" under paragraph (2) of the first subsection (g) of section 930 of title 18, United States Code.
+812(c)). - (2) Illegal drug means a controlled substance; but does not include a controlled substance that is legally possessed or used under the supervision of a licensed health-care professional or that is legally possessed or used under any other authority under that Act or under any other provision of Federal law. - (3) Serious bodily injury has the meaning given the term "serious bodily injury" under paragraph (3) of subsection (h) of section 1365 of title 18, United States Code. - (4) Weapon has the meaning given the term "dangerous weapon" under paragraph (2) of the first subsection (g) of section 930 of title 18, United States Code.